United Reformed Church

 The Plan for Partnership was first adopted by General Assembly in 1980 and has been revised and updated by General Assembly, Mission Council and Assembly Executive from time to time since then.

-This edition contains those amendments adopted by General Assembly, Mission Council and Assembly Executive up to January 2024 (revision pending).
+This draft edition contains those amendments adopted by General Assembly, Mission Council and Assembly Executive up to January 2025.

 Abbreviations used: